Devsara3/High-Speed-Edge-Case-Discovery-for-Camera-Only-Autonomous-Driving/README.md

-# W-ADAPT: Weather-Adaptive Dynamic Sensor Fusion and High-Speed Edge-Case Discovery for Autonomous Driving
+# Identification of Edge Cases and Weather Impacts on Sensor Distance Estimation for Autonomous Driving

 > **Branch Scope:** This branch (`feature/data-collection`) is dedicated to **Phase 2 (Data Collection)** and the execution framework.
 It establishes a robust, freeze-free pipeline to automatically sample weather environments and aggregate synchronized multi-sensor datasets before passing them to the post-process phase.